 Description The property is a detached bungalow.
-Accommodation Ground Floor: Hallway, Living Room, Kitchen, Two Bedrooms, Dining Room/Bedroom Three and Shower Room.
-Gross Internal Floor Area (m2) Approximately 73m 2 .
+Accommodation Ground Floor: Hallway, Living Room, Kitchen, Two Bedrooms, Bathroom.
+Gross Internal Floor Area (m2) Approximately 59m 2 .
 Neighbourhood and Location The property forms part of an established residential area in the town of Forres.
-The surrounding properties in the immediate vicinity are generally of a similar age, style and use.
-A range of typical local amenities can be found nearby.
-Age Built around 1975.
-Weather It was sunny and dry, following generally similar conditions.
+The surrounding properties in the immediate vicinity are generally of a similar age and style.
+A range of typical local amenities can be found within the town.
+Age Approximately 50 years old.
+Weather It was overcast and dry, following generally mixed weather conditions.
 Chimney Stacks There are no chimney stacks.
 Roofing including Roof Space Sloping roofs were visually inspected with the aid of binoculars where appropriate.

-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
+Doof an age were viewelly increased and and are a set or d Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
 If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is pitched and tiled.
-I understand the roof has been sprayed with an insecticide.
 The ridges are formed in tile.
+Access to the roof space is available via a hatch in the hall.
 The roof is of timber construction, with underside felt.
 Insulation materials have been laid over and between the ceiling joists.
+My inspection of the roof was restricted externally due to the orientation of the property.
 Rainwater Fittings Visually inspected with the aid of binoculars where appropriate.
 The gutters are of a PVC, half round design with PVC, round downpipes.
 Main Walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
 The walls are of cavity block construction, externally rendered and brick faced.
+There is a section of PVC panelling.
+There is provision for subfloor ventilation via air vents at ground level.
 Windows, External Doors and Joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-The windows are of a double glazed UPVC type.
-These are of mixed ages.
-9
+The windows are of a double glazed, UPVC type.
+The front access door is of a UPVC, double glazed design.